eldm-ethanmoore/Hugo-IPFS-Blog-eldm.net-3.0/content/posts/Intro.md

 # Intro

-I am proficient in ████, Py████, Javascript, and Solidity.
-I have experience in Bash, ████, C++/C#, and Rust.
+I am proficient in Python, Javascript, and Solidity.
+I have experience in Bash and C++/C#.
 I also have experience in HTML/JSX, CSS, Markdown, YAML, and LATEX.
-I hope to continue to learn Haskell, █████, and nix expressions in the future.
+I hope to continue to learn Haskell and nix expressions in the future.

 I am interested in blockchain economics and smart contract development.
 I am also interested in furthering my knowledge of blockchain parsers, edge computing, and real project management.
 I enjoy shell scripting, customizing my environment, and automating mundane routines ( Check out my ScriptAndConfigs github repo. ).